dbriones49/Incident-Response/README.md

 ## Step 2: Detection & Analysis
 - Set Severity, Status, Owner
-- View Full Details( New Experieince)
+- View Full Details( New Experience)
 - Observe the Activity Logs( For history of incident)
 - Observe Entities and Incident Timelines (are they doing anything else?)
 - "Investigate" the incident and continue trying to determine the scope
 - Inspect the entities and see if there are any related issues.
-- Determine legitimacy of the indident( True Positive, False Positive, etc.)
+- Determine legitimacy of the incident( True Positive, False Positive, etc.)
 - If true positive, continue.
 If false positive, close the ticket.

-## Step 3: Containment, Eredaction, and Recovery
+## Step 3: Containment, Eradiction, and Recovery
 - Use the Incident response play book ( SOP).
 AZURE has playbook functionality built in.